grommunio/gromox/doc/glossary.rst

 	can hint at the trigger of the map entry creation, e.g. ``Admin``, ``Task``, ``IdFromLongTermId``, ``ExecuteSearch``.

-	In Gromox, the replguidmap is in ``exchange.sqlite3``. replid 1 and 5 are delivered by source rather than database (was easier than doing db content upgrades in dbop_sqlite.cpp). replid 2 to 4 are not mapped.
+	In Gromox, the replguidmap is in ``exchange.sqlite3``. replid 1 to 5 are delivered by source rather than database (was easier than doing db content upgrades in dbop_sqlite.cpp).

 ropLogon ReplID, ReplGUID fields
 	Different replguidmaps lead to different values in ropLogon.ReplGUID